ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 Unauthorized pairing of third‑party radios is prevented at the cryptographic level.
 A TFSIK02 modem will only establish a functional link if the peer modem possesses the correct cryptographic key.
 Without the valid key, received frames are discarded, and no valid telemetry or command stream is produced.

 As a consequence, passive eavesdropping using SDR receivers yields encrypted data only, while active attempts to inject or replay packets fail without knowledge of the cryptographic key.
-Accidental pairing with foreign or third‑party SiK‑based radios is therefore effectively impossible.
-This makes common SDR‑based penetration techniques (traffic replay, packet injection, blind fuzzing) ineffective unless the cryptographic material is compromised.
+Accidental pairing with foreign or third‑party SiK‑based radios is, therefore, effectively impossible.
+This makes common SDR‑based penetration techniques (traffic replay, packet injection, blind fuzzing) ineffective unless the cryptographic configuration is compromised.

 ### Loss or Capture of UAV